microsoft/FluidFramework/docs/content/start/property/property-binder-overview.md

     ]
   };
 ```
-We populate our *Workspace* with a Scene, containing a single mesh.
+We populate our *Property DDS* with a Scene, containing a single mesh.
 We set the starting color of the Material to red:

 ```javascript